Another misdemeanor deal in Flint water investigation

 It’s a break for Liane Shekter Smith, who was facing felony charges, including involuntary manslaughter , in an investigation of Flint’s lead-tainted water and a Legionnaires’ disease outbreak.

 Smith pleaded no contest Monday to disturbance of a lawful meeting and agreed to testify against others, if necessary.
 Special prosecutor Todd Flood praised her “candor and truthfulness.”
-A message seeking comment was left for Smith’s attorney.
+Defense attorney Brian Morley says the case likely will be dismissed in six to 12 months.

 Most Read Nation & World Stories